The Adoption Process

 Resource and Adoptive Parent Training is required of all families wanting to adopt from foster care in Indiana.

-The home study is part of the family preparation process, and is designed to help your social worker learn more about your ability to parent and provide a stable home.
+The family assessment, or home study, is part of the family preparation process, and is designed to help your social worker learn more about your ability to parent and provide a stable home.

 Recommendation

-Upon completion of your training and home study, your agency will present your home study to the Indiana Adoption Council to be considered for Recommendation.
+Upon completion of your training and home study, your agency will submit your family assessment and materials to the Indiana Adoption Program to be considered for Recommendation.

 Matching